flitbit/diff/Readme.md

 A standard import of `var diff = require('deep-diff')` is assumed in all of the code examples.
 The import results in an object having the following public properties:

-* `diff`           - a function that calculates the differences between two objects.
+* `diff(lhs, rhs, prefilter, acc)` &mdash; calculates the differences between two objects, optionally prefiltering elements for comparison, and optionally using the specified accumulator.
-* `observableDiff` - a function that calculates the differences between two objects and reports each to an observer function.
+* `observableDiff(lhs, rhs, observer, prefilter)` &mdash; calculates the differences between two objects and reports each to an observer function, optionally, prefiltering elements for comparison.
-* `applyDiff`      - a function that applies any structural differences from one object to another.
+* `applyDiff(target, source, filter)` &mdash; applies any structural differences from a source object to a target object, optionally filtering each difference.
-* `applyChange`    - a function that applies a single change record to an origin object.
+* `applyChange(target, source, change)` &mdash; applies a single change record to a target object.
+NOTE: `source` is unused and may be removed.
-* `revertChange`   - a function that reverts a single change record from a target object.
+* `revertChange(target, source, change)` reverts a single change record to a target object.
+NOTE: `source` is unused and may be removed.

 ### `diff`

 The `diff` function calculates the difference between two objects.
-In version `0.1.7` you can supply your own `prefilter` function as the 3rd argument and control which properties are ignored while calculating differences throughout the object graph.

 **Arguments**